 The arcade ceiling is one of the largest, horizontally mounted digital screens in the U.S., running the length of the grand lobby.
 With dimensions of 140 by 15 feet, the digital ceiling features 555 LED panels (5MM pixel pitch).
 The ceiling is surrounded by channel glass on both sides, giving off reflection from the ceiling above and enhancing the digital ceiling designs.
 The content includes kaleidoscope-style images from the Museum Collections, stained glass, views of landscapes (sky, clouds, trees, stars, etc.), Bible illuminations, scripture and architectural elements.
 Guests see different images throughout their museum experience based on algorithms running different designs and themes.

-A unique, 56-foot-long by 8-foot-high bank of continuous monitors with 50 55-inch screens arranged two screens tall by 25 screens wide draws guests into the orientation area where they customize their digital guides for their personalized tours.
+A unique, 56-foot-long by 8-foot-high bank of continuous monitors with 50 55-inch screens arranged two screens tall by 25 screens wide provides guests with information about the museum exhibits.
 The wall also provides information about events, specials, upcoming attractions and map orientation.
 The screen has LG, ultra-thin, bezel displays with a 3-D map of the museum to familiarize guests with the floors, exhibits, restaurants and events within the museum.